Yellow-faced Sprite Jaloerse gesie

 - Wings are clear with light brown pterostigmas that becomes dark brown with age.

 - Abdomen is above dark blue and buff-greenish below.
 Between segments are dark rings.
-S8-9 has bright mauvish blue patches above and are buff below.
+S7 may have a small patch at the hind margin when young S8-9 has bright mauvish blue patches above and are buff below.
 S10 is black above.
+Abdomen pruinose to grey when old

 - Buff to greenish face and the eyes are light green below